 The Ground on Which We Stand

-In 2016, the Lewis Center and McCarter jointly hosted a symposium celebrating the 20th Anniversary of August Wilson’s foundational speech “The Ground on Which I Stand,” exploring the legacy and relevance of Wilson’s work and activism.
-More
+In 2016, the Lewis Center and McCarter jointly hosted a symposium celebrating August Wilson and the 20th Anniversary of his foundational speech “The Ground on Which I Stand,” exploring the legacy and relevance of Wilson’s work and activism.

 The Every 28 Hours Plays

 McCarter and the Lewis Center partnered in 2016 on an evening of 50 one-minute plays exploring police violence, inspired by the Black Lives Matter movement.
-University, professional, and high school-aged actors performed together for over 700 people.
-More
+University, professional, and high school-aged actors performed The Every 28 Hours Plays for over 700 people.